duarte-dot/pixels-art/README.md

-# Pixels art
+# Pixels Art

-Um dos meus primeiros projetos em front-end.
-Consiste em um quadro de pixels 5x5 em que você pode pintar com uma paleta de cores com a funcionalidade de gerar cores aleatórias.
-As cores e sua arte serão salvas no Local Storage então ao reiniciar a página continuarão lá.
+One of my first front-end projects.
+It consists of a 5x5 pixel canvas where you can paint using a color palette with the functionality to generate random colors.
+The colors and your artwork will be saved in Local Storage so they will persist even after refreshing the page.

-Para visualizar o projeto, faça um clone do repositório e abra o index.html com a extensão Live Server do VSCode.
+To view the project, clone the repository and open index.html using the Live Server extension in VSCode.